AnkitSingh4951/Project-on-Bookstore-Management-System/README.md

 # Project-on-Library-Management-System-C++-
-a library management system in C++ for book record management using Object Oriented Programming
+A library management system in C++ for book record management using Object Oriented Programming.